MenghaoLiu/getdataproject/CodeBook.md

 # Code book for the tidy data

 ## Introduction
-This is a code book for the tidy data processed from [Human Activity Recognition Using Smartphones Dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), which were collected from the accelerometer and gyroscope of the Samsung Galaxy S II smartphone.
+This is a code book for the tidy data processed from [Human Activity Recognition Using Smartphones Dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), which were collected from the accelerometer and gyroscope of the Samsung Galaxy S II smartphone, targeting the recognition of six different human activities.
 The tidy data provides you the average of measurements on the mean and standard deviation for a specific activity and subject.
 Also, it has 180 observations and 68 variables, and you can access a formatted file named [finalData.csv](https://github.com/MenghaoLiu/getdataproject/blob/master/finalData.csv) for some details in this Github repository.
 ## Description of variables
 - **subject**: An integer number in 1:30, representing the identifier of a subject who carried out the experiment.
-- **activity**:
+- **activity**: One kind of the six ADL (Activities of Daily Living), labeled by *WALKING*, *WALKING_UPSTAIRS*, *WALKING_DOWNSTAIRS*, *SITTING*, *STANDING* and *LAYING*.
-- **tBodyAcc-mean()-X**
+- **tBodyAcc-mean()-X**:
 - **tBodyAcc-mean()-Y**
 - **tBodyAcc-mean()-Z**
 - **tBodyAcc-std()-X**